rhantak/rales_engine/README.md

 To import all data, run:
 - `rake import_data:create_all`

+### Test Suite
-* How to run the test suite
+- RSPEC, to run tests run the command:
 - `bundle exec rspec`

-* Services (job queues, cache servers, search engines, etc.)

 -----------------------------------------------------------------
 # Using the API Endpoints